Important information for incoming students: Marking and assessment boycott. Find out more

 Why is a personal statement important?

-The personal statement is much more than just meeting the grade requirements and must tick several boxes to stand out.
-These statements are a top consideration for admissions tutors but don’t see it as a chore, the personal statement provides an opportunity to communicate your unique skills and strengths and to secure your place at university.
+Your personal statement is about much more than just meeting the grade requirements and needs to tick a few boxes to stand out.
+These statements are a top factor when it comes to consideration for admissions experts – but don’t see it as a chore, your personal statement provides an opportunity to communicate your unique skills and strengths to secure your place at university.

 What are admissions looking for?

-Students must have the appropriate qualifications and grade predictions to meet entry requirements but this needs to be elaborated on in your personal statement.
+Students must have the appropriate qualifications and grade predictions to meet entry requirements, but this will need to be elaborated on in your personal statement.
 As you think of your different qualifications, accomplishments, and qualities remember to link them all together to show how this makes you suitable for your chosen course.

 • Excellent spelling, grammar and attention to detail.